Fact check: Is that Kim Jong Un lying dead in a coffin?

 North Korea has been claiming that he is fine and even released a letter said to be written by him on the construction of a holiday resort.
 It has also been claimed that he sent a message to South African President Cyril Ramaphosa.

 There has been a frenzy of speculation about Kim in the absence of any image that has been released by North Korea.
-The viral image however matches a picture from his father's funeral after his death in 2011.
+The viral image, however, matches a picture from his father's funeral after his death in 2011.